 Let Your Employer Know

 There is no easier way to land a permanent position than letting your employer know you are interested in keeping working for their company.
-Simply have a meeting with your manager or supervisor and let them know you would like to keep working for them should a permanent position open up.
+How do you ask for a full time position?
+Simply have a meeting with your manager or supervisor and let them know you would like to keep working for them should a permanent position open up!
 Show them you are dedicated and motivated — those are traits that every employer appreciates.

 If you don’t express your interest, there is no way they can know about your intentions; so make your wishes known.